Stephen Colbert pays visit to new "Late Show" home

-NEW YORK Stephen Colbert dropped in on David Letterman's late night CBS talk show, the "Late Show" on Tuesday, to get a glimpse of the rigors of the high-profile job he will take over in 2015.
+NEW YORK, April 23 Stephen Colbert dropped in on David Letterman's late night CBS talk show, the "Late Show" on Tuesday, to get a glimpse of the rigors of the high-profile job he will take over in 2015.

 "He just stopped by to sign the lease," Letterman said of his successor in his opening monologue.